Chapter 1 - Intro to NixOS

 Method 1: NixOS Options

-Many popular programs or features have NixOS options built-in, this is how we can simply do services.xserver.desktopManager.xfce.enable = true;
+Many popular programs or features have NixOS options built-in, this is how we can simply do services.xserver.desktopManager.xfce.enable = true; for example.

 In order to find the options that are available to us, we can use the NixOS Option Search.
 This will show you all the options that NixOS provides.